 How do you want your security cameras to perform?

 Camera technology and, more importantly, network data speeds and software sophistication, have made some really neat ideas practical.
 The fact that many consumers are even considering camera systems is a testament to that fact.
 But, as with most things in life, choosing the right system for your situation involves balancing competing interests.
 For instance, higher resolution gives you great clarity to identify people, but it also hogs a lot of data throughput on your home network and could limit the number of cameras that you can install.
+This is especially true for an outdoor security camera where resolution matters such as the RLC-422W.

-- Identify license plates of cars that park (or drive by) in front of your house
+- Identify license plates of cars that park (or drive-by) in front of your house

 - Identify faces of people on your property while you’re at work during the day